Dan-Livermore/CPP-HangmanGame/README.md

 # CPP-HangmanGame
-Used to get used to syntax of C++.
+Used to get learn to syntax of C++.

 Updates:
 - Finish Game